johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

     Portreath to St. Ives

 <img style="float: right;" src="/img/swcp2.png">
-In terms of accommodatoins there's not much in Treyarnon besides the Youth Hostel (which looked very nice to me, at least from the outside).
+In terms of accommodations there's not much in Treyarnon besides the Youth Hostel (which looked very nice to me, at least from the outside).
 One might get something in Porthcothan, a bit beyond Trearnon.
 The route out of Padstow is around a peninsula called Trevose Head.
 Padstow isn't very far from Treyarnon because the direct